MihaiAC/learning-react/learning_react/react_notes/React.md

 Aka, React will handle DOM updates under the hood.

 Can pass a function as a component argument and call it on event trigger (e.g: onClick).

+### React Hooks ###
+By default, React components get executed only once, when the app gets loaded.
+Starts with "use".
+Only call Hooks inside of Component functions, on the top level (e.g: not inside a function that's inside a component).

+`const [selectedTopic, setSelectedTopic] = useState(initial_value)`

+First return value (`selectedTopic`) = current state value, provided by React; - may change if the component function is executed again;
+Second return value (`setSelectedTopic`) = updates the stored value and tells React to re-execute the component function in which useState() was called;
+`initial_value` = initial value of `selectedTopic`;
+`selectedTopic` is a state variable;

+useState tells React when to re-execute a component

+So, useState tells React that it should reload the component when the value of the variable changes.

+Concepts to keep in mind:
+- Derived state = state that can be computed from other state values; avoiding it => avoiding redundancy + consistency issues (updating one but not the other).
+- Computed value = value that is calculated directly from the existing state whenever it's needed;